RWTH-EBC/TEASER/README.md

 ### Version

-The current version is 0.3.0, which is a pre-release.
+The current version is 0.3.1, which is a pre-release.

 ### How to cite TEASER

-A Journal Paper presenting TEASER is already submitted an is in review.
+A Journal Paper presenting TEASER is already submitted and is in review.

 ### How to use TEASER